barseghyanartur/transliterate/docs/index.rst

 Description
 ==================================
-Transliterator for Python.
+Bi-directional transliterator for Python.
 Transliterates (unicode) strings according to the rules specified in the language packs.

 Comes with language packs for the following languages (listed in alphabetical order):

 - Armenian
+- Georgian (beta)
-- Georgian (alpha)
+- Greek (alpha)
 - Russian

 There are also a number of useful tools included, such as: